CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 * The IT security officer must check whether the products used or to be procured ensure an adequate level of security.
 As part of security management, he must ensure information security during ongoing operations.
 * The data protection officer must ensure that the data protection regulations are adhered to and that personal data are sufficiently protected.
 * In many cases, the Personnel / Works Council must be involved in the selection of new standard software, especially if there are major changes in the workflow or if the software to be procured is suitable for performance control.
-In the overall process "standard software", it must be determined for each individual step which of the previously described instances are responsible for the execution and which instances have to be involved.
+In the overall process "standard software", it must be determined for each individual step which of the instances described above are responsible for the execution and which instances have to be involved.
 The following table shows how responsibility can be meaningfully distributed.

 The assignments made are binding and it must be checked regularly whether they are complied with.